 Are the Jets playing on TNF this season?

-The New York Jets get the TNF treatment in Week 16 when they host the Tennessee Titans.
-Here’s how the team fared the last four times out on TNF.
+The New York Jets get the TNF twice this season, though one of them is on a Friday.
+It’s the first NFL on Black Friday when they host division rival Miami.
+Here’s how the team fared on TNF.

 - Nov.
 4, 2021 — Jets at Indianapolis Colts, Colts 45-30